 As far as residential real estate is considered, sellers of homes with certain problems or flaws may hear a piece of advice from their friends or family that they must simply “put a coat of paint on it” or “that’s the succeeding owner’s problem.”
+You also have to work with real estate disclosures.

 What the majority of sellers fail to realize is that they are usually required to disclose specific information to prospective buyers.
-These disclosures are meant to inform potential buyers of any hitches with the property that might have an impact on its value or use.
+Real Estate disclosures are meant to inform potential buyers of any hitches with the property that might have an impact on its value or use.
 “Buyer beware” only holds as far as certain issues are considered.

 Now, we are aware that selling a house can be exhausting, and we are here to make the process as stress-free as possible.
 This is why we wanted to ensure that homeowners recognize common disclosures that could have an impact on the sale of their homes.
 We’ve put together certain information that will update you on the realities as a seller.